sudo-su-FDEL/OSINT-WEBSITES/README.md

 (Currently only Twitter and Facebook, Instagram has recently updated, needs more research for OSINT opportunites)

 # Misc
-* More webistes with different tools
+* More websites with different tools and for extensive research